Shein IPO: Everything you need to know about Shein

 Shein is now one of the most visited e-commerce fashion sites by net sales and even overtook Amazon as the most downloaded shipping site in the US in 2021.

-The company is still based in China, but mainly targets customers in the US, Europe, and Australia.
-Shein’s largest target consumer group is GenZ, who have become known for consuming large quantities of trend-led clothing at cheap price points (the average price of a garment is $3 to $5)
+The company is still based in China, but mainly targets customers in the US, Europe and Australia.
+Shein’s largest target consumer group is GenZ, who have become known for consuming large quantities of trend-led clothing at cheap price points (the average price of a garment is £7.90)

 Shein is the definition of fast fashion, with over 10,000 new products being put on the website per day – yes, per day.